Axion: Astrophysical axion searches

 In 2016, a theoretical team from Massachusetts Institute of Technology devised a possible way of detecting axions using a strong magnetic field that need be no stronger than that produced in an MRI scanning machine.
 It would show variation, a slight wavering, that is linked to the mass of the axion.
-The experiment is now being implemented by experimentalists at the university.
+Results from the ensuing experiment published in 2021 reported no evidence of axions in the mass range from 4.1x10−10 to 8.27x10−9 eV.